voxter/kazoo/applications/navi/doc/README.md

 # Overview
 The Navi application is used for listening to notifications through amqp and using them to create push notifications for iOS and Android devices.

+While Navi depends on the `kz_endpoint` module and `pusher_role` Kamailio functionality of the `pusher` app, the `pusher` app **must not** actually be running in Navi is used.
+Navi's API will ensure compatibility with the expectations of both those dependencies, by setting the `push` property on Kazoo devices for which push notification subscriptions are registered.

 ## Architectural Overview
 Navi functionality is implemented across several modules:
 * cb\_push\_notification\_subscriptions